 Your Google+ photos are used for Chromecast backdrop only when :

 - They are in one of the albums, and

-- You assigned the album for Chromecast backdrop in Chromecast app.
+- You assigned the album for the Chromecast backdrop in the Chromecast app.

 Chromecast backdrop only uses albums created in your Google +.
 The album can be private or public.

-Auto backup of photos from Photos app in your phone are NOT in any albums.
+Auto backup of photos from the Photos app on your phone is NOT in any albums.
 You must manually create albums in Google +.
 You may check this guide on how to create albums in Google+.

-If in Chromecast app, there are no albums shown (as shown below).
+If, in the Chromecast app, there are no albums shown (as shown below).
 It usually means there are no albums in your Google+ profile.
 If you just created some, you may tap the refresh button in the top to load them.

-Once the album list is loaded, you can check some to be used for Chromecast backdrop as shown below.
+Once the album list is loaded, you can check some to be used for the Chromecast backdrop, as shown below.